 Fort Lee at the Turn of the Century

-As Vietnam – “America’s longest war” – wound down in the early- to mid-1970s, the Army went through a period of reorganization, also introduced new doctrine, weapons and equipment, and unveiled new training and leader development techniques.
+As Vietnam – “America’s longest war” – wound down in the early- to mid-1970s, the Army went through a period of reorganization, introduced new doctrine, weapons and equipment, and unveiled new training and leader development techniques.
 In 1973, the Continental Army Command (CONARC) headquarters at Fort Monroe was replaced by the U.S. Army Training and Doctrine Command (TRADOC).
-Here at Fort Lee the U.S. Army Logistics Center was created to serve as an “integrating center” for the Quartermaster, Transportation, Ordnance, and Missile and Munitions Centers and Schools – the traditional Combat Service Support branches.
+Here at Fort Lee, the U.S. Army Logistics Center was created to serve as an “integrating center” for the Quartermaster, Transportation, Ordnance, and Missile and Munitions Centers and Schools – the traditional Combat Service Support branches.

-Since World War II, the Fort Lee installation has hosted a growing number of tenant activities, such as: the Army Logistics Management Center (ALMC), Readiness Group Lee, Materiel Systems Analysis Activity, Gerow U.S. Army Reserve Center, Defense Commissary Agency (DECA), USAR 80th Division, and several other Department of Army and Department of Defense activities.
-During the 1990s the Enlisted Supply and Subsistence and Food Service departments moved into modern training facilities.
-New petroleum and water field training cites were constructed.
-A whole new three-story wing was added to ALMC.
-Also the Quartermaster NCO Academy and barracks complex was completed, as well new on-post child care and physical fitness centers.
-Throughout this period the Quartermaster School routinely graduated 20-25,000 students annually, and ALMC another 10-12,000.
+As the Army’s warfare doctrine continued to evolve in the years following Vietnam, the Quartermaster School continued to expand.
+The Enlisted Supply and Subsistence and Food Service departments moved into modern training facilities.
+New petroleum and water field training sites were constructed.
+A new three-story wing was added to ALMC.
+Also, the Quartermaster NCO Academy and barracks complex was completed, as well new on-post child care and physical fitness centers.
+Two other QM School academic departments – Petroleum and Water, and Aerial Delivery and Field Services – each received state-of-the-art headquarters buildings and training facilities after 2000.
+Throughout this period, the Quartermaster School routinely graduated 20-25,000 students annually, and ALMC another 10-12,000.

-Planning began for the construction of new classroom buildings, headquarters admin areas, fitness and dining facilities, outdoor training sites, barracks for students and government housing for military families.
-Among the centerpieces of the overall project was the $50 million Sustainment Center of Excellence headquarters building.
+One of the principal parts of BRAC was the $50 million Sustainment Center of Excellence headquarters building project.
 In the summer of 2007, there was a ground-breaking ceremony on Sergeant Seay Field, the site of the new facility.
+The SCoE headquarters took 18 months to build and was formally dedicated in January 2009.
+It now houses the Combined Arms Support Command and command groups for the Quartermaster, Ordnance and Transportation Corps.
+During a ceremony on July 30, 2010, the old CASCOM headquarters was officially retired and the new building was proudly rededicated as “Mifflin Hall.”
 To help make way for the structure, the First Logistical Command Memorial – which had been located on that site since 1974 – was carefully unmoored and moved to a more prominent spot facing the main entrance to Fort Lee.

 The colors of the U.S. Army Ordnance Corps were uncased at Fort Lee on Sept.
 11, 2009.
 A subsequent ceremony two years later – Sept.
 15, 2011 – heralded the completion of the all-new Ordnance Campus on the north side of Fort Lee.
 Its buildings reflect the Army’s vision of ultra-modern training and living facilities for 21st century sustainers.
-Having reached full operational status, the Ordnance Campus will have an average daily population of 5,000, including students, faculty and administrative personnel.
+Having reached full operational status, the Ordnance Campus has an average daily population of 5,000, including students, faculty and administrative personnel.